mcandre/elements-of-commit-style/readmes.md

 Assumes version control data is stored on the file system in plain, unambiguous, per-project fashion.
 This precludes the ability to detect arcane and offbeat version control software such as cvsnt, svk, and vss.
 ```

-Many repositories, especially corporate subsystems, neglect to include a project description, at the expense of contributions from new and unfamiliar developers.

 ## Demonstrate example usages.